ChrSchu90/PlatformIo.TCapChamp/README.md

 ### Temperature
 If you already use a external temperature sensor, you should use it as input temperature for the controller.
 In case you don't have an external sensor you should connect a fallback resistor to simulate e.g. 10°C.

+> [!TIP]
+> Alternatively you can also connect the temperature to the outdoor device instead of the indoor device.
+> Make sure to check the manual for the correct wiring!

 > [!NOTE]
 > You need to to change the setting of the T-Cap to use the alternative outdoor sensor,